tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 categories: [Random thoughts]
 ---

-##
+## Smart card reader

-Recently, I updated my personal computer from 2014 MacBook Pro to the ThinkPad P1 gen2 that gave me a huge boost in productivity.
+Recently, I updated my personal computer from 2014 MacBook Pro to the ThinkPad P1 gen2.
+Two other competitors are Apple MacBook 16 and Huawei Matebook Pro in the last round.
+Both of them are great product but ThinkPad surpass them in terms of ports -- two USB-A, SD card reader, two USB-C, and full size HDMI.
+You would definitely love the first two kind of ports if your interact with physical robots.

-Even the body of the laptop is already very slim, it still equipped with a smart card reader to meet the business-standard.
+What surprise me is that Lenovo still managed to fit a full size smart card reader into the slim chassis.
-In some of the big organisations, the employers are allowed to authenticate themselves using the smart card.
-The card reader is prepared for such use cases and certainty far away from my daily uses.

-Until one day, I found there is an OpenGPG card that sold on FLOSS shop which could be used to generate and store gpg keys in Linux.
-This makes me very interested in such a card that might help me to improve the security level in my workflow.
+The smart card are often used in big organisations to let employers authenticate themselves using a physical card e.g log into computer in the enterprise domain.

+I am not aware of any personal use case until I come across the OpenGPG card.
+The OpenGPG card  has the same form factor as the credit card but the chip is designed for various cryptographic tasks.
+I purchased mine from the [FLOSS shop](https://www.floss-shop.de/en/) and the lastest version of OpenGPG card has:

+- OpenGPG compatibility
+- RSA storage up to 4096 bit
+- Key generation on card
+- Hardware random number generator
+- Works with GunPG

+{% marginfigure 'mf-id-1' 'assets/img/openpgp-card/card.jpg' 'Back of OpenGPG card'%}

+The OpenGPG compatibility and the key storage capability are the two features I am fond of.
+This setup guide may help to to harness those features if you own a card (or OpenGPG compatiable Yubikeys).

 ## Setup the card